 What I wished to bring up was Follin’s video response to Thorn’s video, because while Rowsell… tried? to tie some threads together to prove his point, Follin is the pinnacle of self-aggrandisement.
 Follin’s YouTube channel, called The Golden One, is described by him as “dedicated to how glorious and magnificent [he is]”.
 Part of the response video’s title is literally “The Golden One, Beloved By All”, and in most of his videos I clicked through he was quite fond of showcasing his bulging muscles.
 Makes the claims of humility and ‘humble opinions’ rather trite.

 Follin starts by admitting that he did not even watch Thorn’s video and ‘guessing’ that Thorn probably just labelled him ‘this or that’.
-The next logical step is to take pity on a physically inferior man by comparing his psychology to that of a small dog that constantly barks loudly for attention and ‘assert dominance’ against ‘people like [him]’.
+The next logical step is to take pity on a physically inferior man (this was prior to Abigail Thorn’s transition, man kept as it was what Follin said at the time) by comparing her psychology to that of a small dog that constantly barks loudly for attention and ‘assert dominance’ against ‘people like [him]’.
 Follin’s physical form must be good, because that was quite a leap.
 He then spends more than half the video saying people like him, making pop culture references, and imploring ‘open-minded’ newcomers to watch his videos because he has turned many a ‘leftist’, apparently.
 I watched a few, and I think I’m good thanks.

 In a competition of ideas, how beautiful your physique is has no real bearing, and appears only to bring in an audience of men who chant about soy and demean anything that could even be partially considered ‘leftist’.
 This is not proof of having the greater argument but simply showing that you believe your argument is correct by virtue of the physical strength you have to enforce it, whether you would actually be violent in person or not.
 Noam Chomsky, for example, is admired by many as one of the great modern thinkers and has never (to my knowledge, seeing as he detests violence of all kinds) referred to physical intimidation to make his point known.